jrseti/jrtools/README.md

 # jrtools
-Various Python tools an application by Jon Richards
+Various Python tools and applications by Jon Richards